-- 4. Removal of responsibilities, such as committee chair, deputy committee chair or portfolio holder; - 5.
-Restricted entry to Council offices, such as no access to staff areas (where restrictions may not previously have existed); - 6.
-Limitation on any dealings with Council staff other than the Chief Executive or identified senior manager; - 7.
-A vote of no confidence in the member; - 8.
-Suspension from committees or other bodies to which the member has been appointed; or - 9.
-Invitation to the member to consider resigning from the Council.
+- 1. a letter of censure to the member; - 2. a request (made either privately or publicly) for an apology; - 3. a vote of no confidence in the member; - 4. removal of certain council-funded privileges (such as attendance at conferences); - 5. restricted entry to council offices, such as no access to staff areas (where restrictions may not previously have existed); - 6. limitation on any dealings with council staff so that they are confined to the chief executive only; - 7. suspension from committees or other bodies; or - 8. an invitation for the member to consider resigning from the council.

-A Council or adjudicative body with delegated authority may decide that instead of a penalty, one or more of the following may be required:
+A council or committee may decide that a penalty will not be imposed where a respondent agrees to one or more of the following:

-- Attend a relevant training course; and/or - Work with a mentor for a period of time; and/or - Participate in voluntary mediation (if the complaint involves a conflict between two members); and/or - Tender an apology.
+- attend a relevant training course; and/or - work with a mentor for a period of time; and/or - participate in voluntary mediation (if the complaint involves a conflict between two members); and/or - tender an apology.